AdobeDocs/commerce-marketplace/src/pages/guides/sellers/marketing-review-guidelines.md

 ## Content: Complete the product profile

-The content that accompanies your extension listing is derived from the [marketing information](submit-for-marketing-review.md) you entered for the extension or theme, and information in your [company profile](profile-company.md).
-To learn more, see [extension content](content.md).
+The content that accompanies your listing is derived from the [marketing information](submit-for-marketing-review.md) you entered for the extension, app or theme, and information in your company profile.
+To learn more, see [Listing content](content.md).

 *  All content that is associated with a Commerce Marketplace listing must be free of offensive or discriminatory language, sexual content, or nudity.
 *  The promotion of additional services or other extensions from your extension profile page is not allowed.